Brownster/rss-exporter/docs/configuration.md

 # Configuration

-The exporter is configured via a YAML file passed with the `-config` flag.
+The exporter is configured via a YAML file passed with the `-config.file` flag.
 The default path is `config.yml`.

 ## Top-level options